Marzzana/overthewire-bandit-writeups/01-basics.md

 cat readme
 ```

 The `readme` file contained the password for the next level.
+Password revealed.

 **Key concepts:** SSH remote login, specifying a port with `-p`.